Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 (8) Submission of false information to the Department.

-(9) A violation of The Clean Streams Law, the Air Pollution Control Act or the Solid Waste Management Act or regulations promulgated under those statutes by the certified individual which results in the following:
+(9) A violation of The Clean Streams Law, the Air Pollution Control Act or the Solid Waste Management Act or regulations promulgated under those statutes by the certified individual which causes pollution, causes a threat of pollution or causes harm to the public health, safety or welfare.

 (b) The suspension of a certification in a single category shall prevent the person from engaging in activities in all categories of certification.